Geometric aspects of the Jacobian of a hyperplane arrangement: Introduction

 In Section~\ref{sec:ModuleDerivations} we recall the relationship between the module of logarithmic derivations of an arrangement and its Jacobian ideal in characteristic zero.
 We introduce the $k$-saturation of the Jacobian ideal.
 Following this, we show in Section~\ref{sec:SaturatingJacobian} that there is an explicit connection between weak perspective representations of a hyperplane arrangement up to rank $k+1$ and polynomials of minimal degree in the $k$-saturation of the Jacobian ideal.
 This result, Theorem~\ref{thm:SaturationParallelDrawing}, is the main tool that we use to connect the algebra of the module of logarithmic derivations to weak perspective representations of a hyperplane arrangement.
 As a corollary, we obtain a generalization (in characteristic zero) of Yuzvinsky's result that free arrangements are formal~\cite{Yuz93A}.
 Namely, in Corollary~\ref{cor:MaxPDim} we show that if a hyperplane arrangement $\A$ admits non-trivial weak perspective representations up to rank $k+1$, then its module of logarithmic derivations has projective dimension at least $k-1$.

 In Section~\ref{sec:ExtremalSyzygies} we specialize to the case of line arrangements, where we have our strongest results.
-The results are primarily due to a duality for almost complete intersections of dimension one which seems originally due to Chardin~\cite{Chardin-2004}, but we first saw in a paper of Hassanzadeh and Simis~\cite{Hassanzadeh-Simis-2012}.
-This duality has been observed in several papers since~\cite{Sernesi-2014,Straten-Warmt-2015,Failla-Flores-Peterson-2021}.
-Applying this duality for the Jacobian ideal of a line arrangement yields a connection, detailed in Corollary~\ref{cor:DerivationSyzygies}, between polynomials of minimal degree in the saturation of the Jacobian of a line arrangement and syzygies of maximal degree in the module of derivations.
+The results are primarily due to a duality for almost complete intersections of dimension one which we first saw in a paper of Hassanzadeh and Simis~\cite{Hassanzadeh-Simis-2012}, but which appeared in earlier work of Chardin~\cite{Chardin-2004}.
+Similar constructions were also considered by Pellikaan~\cite{Pellikaan-1988}.
+This duality has been studied in several additional papers \cite{Sernesi-2014,Straten-Warmt-2015,Failla-Flores-Peterson-2021}.
+Applying this duality to the Jacobian ideal of a line arrangement yields a connection, detailed in Corollary~\ref{cor:DerivationSyzygies}, between polynomials of minimal degree in the saturation of the Jacobian of a line arrangement and syzygies of maximal degree in the module of derivations.
 The further correspondence between weak perspective representations of line arrangements and infinitesimal rigidity of embedded graphs from Proposition~\ref{prop:correspondences} yields many line arrangements from rigidity theory whose module of logarithmic derivations exhibits a geometric sensitivity.
 In Corollary~\ref{cor:DerivationRegularity} we observe that formal line arrangements with $n$ lines are characterized by possessing a module of logarithmic derivations with (Castelnuovo-Mumford) regularity strictly less than $n-2$.
 As shown by Schenck~\cite{SchenckElementaryModifications03}, the maximum regularity of the module of logarithmic derivations of a line arrangement with $n$ lines is $n-2$.
 Thus formal line arrangements are precisely those which fail to have maximum regularity.

+We end the paper by indicating additional connections to the literature and posing a number of questions.
+We highlight two of these.